loganknecht/IgneousCodeSample/PostMortem.md

 This project was created in order to provide a personal code sample for Igneous Systems.

 ##Requirements:
+The goal is to build a single page web application that allows a user to view time series data.
+The user should be able to pick from a list of several available time series.
+The time series should represent system performance metrics such as CPU usage, disk capacity, memory usage, network traffic, etc  from an imaginary computer system.
+The data for these series can be generated randomly when the user views each chart but it must appear to be somewhat realistic.
+For example, a graph showing disk usage should probably look like a smooth line that mostly increases over time.
+New data can be generated each time a time series is plotted.

 1. Choose one or more time series to view.